MatthewGerber/rlai/docs/ch_6.md

     :param make_final_policy_greedy: Whether or not to make the agent's final policy greedy with respect to the q-values that have been learned, regardless of the value of epsilon used to estimate the q-values.
     :param q_S_A: State-action value estimator.
+    :param thread_manager: Thread manager.
+The current function (and the thread running it) will wait on this manager before starting each iteration.
+This provides a mechanism for pausing, resuming, and aborting training.
+Omit for no waiting.
     :param num_improvements_per_plot: Number of improvements to make before plotting the per-improvement average.
 Pass None to turn off all plotting.
     :param num_improvements_per_checkpoint: Number of improvements per checkpoint save.
     :param checkpoint_path: Checkpoint path.
 Must be provided if `num_improvements_per_checkpoint` is provided.
+    :param pdf_save_path: Path where a PDF of all plots is to be saved, or None for no PDF.
 ```